 If for some reason you don’t want to take a taxi, you could still book a car via a ride-sharing app from Grab or Gojek app.
 With this option, you’re required to bring your own car seat, because ride-share cars are considered private cars.
 However, there have been some anecdotal experiences from the mom chat group I’m part of, where people were refused by ride-sharing drivers when they found out a small child is going to be riding the car, even when they brought their own car seat.

 If you don’t have your own car seat with you, then you must book the family option which comes with a car seat for children.
 Only Grab has this option, called GrabFamily, and it tends to be more expensive than the regular fare.

 Thus, with all this in mind, I don’t recommend booking ride-sharing cars with kids unless it is a last resort.

 3. Taking Singapore public transport with kids

-If your child is over 90cm in height, they will need to get a child concession card that they can tap on the MRT gate / to board the bus, which you can apply for at TransitLink Ticket office by showing their passport.
+If your child is over 90cm in height, they will need to get a child concession card that they can tap at the MRT gate / to board the bus, which you can apply for at the TransitLink Ticket office by showing their passport.